cms-sw/cmssw/DataFormats/Portable/README.md

 ### Complex Types

+In the following complex types refers to non-fundamental types for example user-defined structs or classes.
 Columns containing user-defined structs or classes require explicit I/O schema evolution rules.

 To support schema evolution for a complex column type: